JaredHane98/AWS-EKS-AURORA/README.md

 This repository sets up an EKS Cluster with an Aurora Serverless V2 PostgreSQL database.
 It assumes that you have the following tools installed: [Cilium CLI](https://kubernetes.io/docs/reference/kubectl/), [EKSCTL](https://eksctl.io/installation/), [kubectl](https://kubernetes.io/docs/reference/kubectl/), [docker](https://docs.docker.com/engine/install/).
 Additionally you must have the necessary permissions to create the database.
-Lastly be aware these resources may incur costs.
+Be aware these resources may incur costs.

 First off clone the repository if you already haven’t.